 When a party has claimed an income tax dependency exemption in violation of a court order or applicable law, or has failed or refused to provide a properly executed written declaration that releases the party’s claim to a child as a dependent to the other party as required by a court order, the court may issue an order requiring compensation in the amount of the lost benefit and costs and reasonable attorney fees, to the party who was wrongfully deprived of the income tax dependency exemption.
 A motion for such relief must be brought within a reasonable time, but in no event later than three years from the date of the filing of the return in which the exemption was claimed or could have been claimed.
 A party who brings a meritless motion for such relief may be ordered to pay costs and reasonable attorney fees to the other party.

 A parent can go to court to get back the tax refunds that were wrongly taken away.
 Minnesota law is clear that a parent cannot wait more than three years from the time the kids were wrongly claimed.

-Do you have questions about how clarify how parents claim children during tax season?
-Contact experienced family law attorney Jessica L. Sterle to schedule a consultation by calling (218) 722-2655.
+Do you have questions about how to clarify how parents claim children during tax season or other family court matters, contact us at 218.722-2655 or fill out our consultation form to schedule a consultation.